toful/BackPropagationAlgorithm/README.md

 [![License](https://img.shields.io/github/license/toful/BackPropagationAlgorithm)](https://github.com/toful/BackPropagationAlgorithm)

 Implementation of the Back Propagation Algorithm.
 Neural and Evolutionary Computation subject, MESIIA Master, URV

+This version has the purpose of making a classification between two possible classes.
+It also needs two input files, one containing the training dataset and another with the test dataset.
+The back-propagation algorithm only works with the online method and there is no cross-validation implemented.

 ## Build